Hoversquid/MLAnimator/README.md

 `MLAnimator.py` is also in the CoLab notebook, but you may want to output your renders to Google Drive to save your images in case your runtime limit is hit.

+# Using the VQGAN_CLIP Notebook:

+The prompts that you supply for the image generation are saved as a text file in the output directory under a directory called `/Saved_Prompts`.
+This text can be copy and pasted into the main running cell to reuse the prompts from an earlier run.

 # Known Issue: